mattrussi/gitlab-com-runbooks/docs/incident-io-onboard/oncall.md

 # Responder Quick Start guide

-- The steps assumes you are on an incident.io oncall rotation
+- <b>All [manual escalations](#manual-escalation) to the Infrastructure teams will now be via incident.io , if your team is still in an oncall rotation in PagerDuty , you will still be paged by PagerDuty for alerts please acknowledge the page in PagerDuty but all manual escalations to you/your team will be via incident.io oncall.</b>
 - Please install the [incident.io app](https://help.incident.io/articles/3472064049-get-started-as-an-on-call-responder) on your mobile device for ease
-- Once you are paged , you can acknowledge an incident either via the incident.io app , or through Slack , from there you can easily navigate to the incident slack channel
+- Once you are paged via incident.io , you can acknowledge an incident either via the incident.io app , or through Slack , from there you can easily navigate to the incident slack channel

 <img src="img/ack.png" style="width: 50%; margin-left: 3.5%;" alt="Resized Image">